 ON THIS PAGE: You will learn about how doctors describe the growth or spread of brain stem glioma.
 This is called the stage or grade.
-To see other pages in this guide, use the colored boxes on the right side of your screen, or click “Next” at the bottom.
+Use the menu to see other pages.

 Staging is a way of describing where the tumor is located, if or where it has spread, and whether it is affecting other parts of the body.
-Doctors use diagnostic tests to determine the tumor's stage, so staging may not be complete until all of the tests are finished.
-Knowing the stage helps the doctor to decide what kind of treatment is best and can help predict a patient's prognosis (chance of recovery).
+Doctors use diagnostic tests to find out the tumor's stage, so staging may not be complete until all of the tests are finished.
+Knowing the stage helps the doctor recommend the best kind of treatment, and it can help predict a patient's prognosis, which is the chance of recovery.
 There are different stage descriptions for different types of tumors.

 There is no formal staging system for childhood brain stem glioma.
-As explained in the Introduction, a brain stem glioma may be classified as either diffuse or focal.
-In addition, the tumor may be classified by its grade, which describes how much the tumor cells look like normal cells.
-A low-grade tumor is less aggressive than a high-grade tumor.
+As explained in the Introduction, a brain stem glioma may be classified as either "diffuse" or "focal."
+In addition, the tumor may be classified by its grade.

 Recurrent brain stem glioma: Recurrent brain stem glioma is a tumor that has come back after treatment.
 If the tumor does return, there will be another round of tests to learn about the extent of the recurrence.
 These tests and scans are often similar to those done at the time of the original diagnosis.